Finiteness theorems for matroid complexes with prescribed topology

 \section{Independence Complexes}

 This section is devoted to various proofs of Theorem~\ref{thm:main}.
-Quite surprisingly the result is a simple consequence of several standard (yet deep) theorems in matroid theory.
+Quite surprisingly the result is a simple consequence of several known theorems in matroid theory.

 \begin{definition} Let $\Psi_{d,k}$ be the set of all isomorphism classes of \emph{loopless} matroids $M$ such that $\dim(\II(M))=d-1$ and $|\tilde\chi(\II(M))|=k$. \end{definition} Each of the following proofs sheds a light on different aspects of $\Psi_{d,k}$.
-We begin with a proof using some theorems of \cite{bjorner}.
+We begin with a proof using some theorems presented in the survey \cite{bjorner}.
 These seem to be the oldest family of results that actually suggest the property for matroids.

-\begin{proof}[First proof of Theorem \ref{thm:main}] Let $M$ be a loopless matroid of rank $d$.
+\begin{proof}[First proof of Theorem \ref{thm:main}] A matroid is coloop free if and only if $h_d>0$ (see for example \cite[Lemma 3.7]{SamKlee}), so we can assume it is coloop free.
 By Theorem 7.8.4 and Corollary 7.8.5 in \cite{bjorner}, there is a basis for the homology group $H_{d-1}(\II(M))$ consisting of cycles whose supports are the facets of PS-spheres; furthermore every basis of the complex is in the support of one such cycle.
-There are only finitely many $PS$-spheres and each $PS$-sphere has at most $2^d$ facets, thus the number of bases of $M$ is bounded above by $2^dh_d$. \end{proof} \begin{remark}Notice that the previous bound is far from tight: bases are overcounted and an intricate inclusion/exclusion process is needed.
-Little is known about the types of spheres in the bases and how they intersect, so we believe it is unlikely to make this argument sharper.
+As explained in Chari's original work \cite{Chari}, the number of isomorphism classes of $PS$-spheres of dimension $d$ is counted by the number of integer partitions of $d+1$ and each such $PS$-sphere has at most $2^d$ facets.
+It follows that the number of bases of $M$ is bounded above by $2^dh_d$. \end{proof}

+\begin{remark}Notice that the previous bound is far from tight: bases are overcounted and an intricate inclusion/exclusion process is needed.
+Little is known about the types of spheres in the bases and how they intersect, so at present time is not clear to us how to make this argument sharper.